-Regular school attendance is critical to student learning and success.
+Regular attendance in school is critical to student learning and success.

-IN TEAM > Intervention Teams
+IN TEAM Intervention Teams

-When a student reaches this high level of unexcused missed class time, Ohio Law requires the District to set up an Intervention Team to determine why the child is habitually truant and what supports are needed to keep them in school.
+When a student reaches this high level of unexcused missed class time, Ohio

+Law requires the District to set up an Intervention Team to determine why the child is habitually truant and what supports are needed to keep them in school.